How do you set the right New Year’s Resolution? What makes it a good New Year’s resolution?

-I’ve never felt better and no gym membership required.
+I’ve never felt better and no gym membership is required.
 I may not be “fit,” or have rock-hard abs, but I’m living a healthy lifestyle – for me!

-Here’s another personal example, I wanted to feel fulfilled and have a career I was really proud of, so I quit my job for another job and guess what that wasn’t it either.
+Here’s another personal example, I wanted to feel fulfilled and have a career I was really proud of, so I quit my job for another job, and guess what that wasn’t it either.
 It was the 9-5, any full-time job with a long commute, but it took years to accept that I wanted to escape the 9 to 5.

 Don’t be afraid to try anything and everything and to stop when it isn’t working.
 Just remember to pick up something else when you drop the wrong one.